The 3 C's of Culture at Walr

 Communication starts with the interview process.
 Our process is designed to allow the candidate to meet as many Walr employees as possible, in an efficient manner, to ensure all questions are answered and to prevent any surprises once hired.

 Internally, Walr relies on a set of communication and meeting best practices to allow for equal access to information in real-time through Slack, Outlook, and Teams.
-We have defined meeting cadences, so all teams meet regularly, and the company gather as a collective monthly.
+We have defined meeting cadences, so all teams meet regularly, and the company gathers as a collective monthly.
 We also prioritize documentation and software to reduce the time it takes to find and share pertinent information.

 Creating Community